alsoicode/ngx-daterange/README.md

 ### autoApply

-Automatically sets the `range` value when both dates are selected and hide the calendars.
+Automatically sets the `range` value when both dates are selected and hides the calendars.
 If using a single calendar, the `range` is set and the calendar is closed when the date is selected.

 Type: `boolean`